api3dao/oev-docs/docs/oev-searchers/overview/index.md

 1. Dive deeper into OEV by reading the
    [OEV Litepaper](https://raw.githubusercontent.com/api3dao/oev-litepaper/main/oev-litepaper.pdf).
-2. Check out our [dApp onboarding guide](/oev/dapps/) to see how you can integrate OEV in your dApp.
-3. Check out our detailed [Searchers guide](/oev/searchers/) to see how to start searching.
+2. Check out our detailed [Searchers guide](/oev-searchers/in-depth/) to see how to start searching.
-4. Connect with other developers and OEV enthusiasts in our [OEV Discord channel](https://discord.com/channels/758003776174030948/1062909222347603989).
+3. Connect with other developers and OEV enthusiasts in our [OEV Discord channel](https://discord.com/channels/758003776174030948/1062909222347603989).
-5. Follow API3 on [Twitter](https://twitter.com/API3DAO) for the latest news and updates on OEV.
+4. Follow API3 on [Twitter](https://twitter.com/API3DAO) for the latest news and updates on OEV.